Tahul/vscode-commit-prompt/README.md

 If you specify this key in config, the default types will be overwritten by yours completely.

-Default can be found in [defaultTypes.ts](https://github.com/Tahul/vscode-commit-prompt/blob/main/src/helpers/defaultTypes.ts), copy/pasting them can be a great starting point for your own config.
+Default can be found in [defaultTypes.ts](https://github.com/Tahul/vscode-commit-prompt/blob/main/src/helpers/defaultTypes.ts), copy/pasting them can be a great starting point for your config.

 ```typescript
 const types: CommitPromptType[];